Web Accessibility Policy

 The College will offer web accessibility training to provide awareness of common accessibility issues and how online content and documents can be made accessible to users with disabilities, including users with vision, motor and auditory impairments.

-For assistance in accessing a College website due to a disability, or for any reason, please contact our Webmaster at firstname.lastname@example.org or submit a Report an Access Concern form through the Accessibility link in the footer of our website.
+For assistance in accessing a College website due to a disability, or for any reason, submit a Report an Access Concern formor contact our Webmaster at firstname.lastname@example.org.

 To file a complaint with the U.S. Department of Education, please contact the: